Alkes88/Speedle/README.md

 # Speedle
 A game in the style of "worldle"-type game where you guess the top speed of animals.

-Written in cooperation with JonasNico
+Written in cooperation with JonasNico :ocean:

 # Personal Goal
 Improve own coding skills